StageCoach to Coal CanyonDate: 6/5/2010

 I have never been able to find an actual trail to the flagpole so I continue hiking until I am almost straight across from the flagpole then I just head across country and pick my way to the top of the hill.
 The climb to the flagpole is a good climb as it is a steady up.
 Be sure to look to the East or your left as you are heading towards the flagpole because there is an old hunting blind or ruin that I assume was used by the Utes.
 I have read that the Ute Indians had a trail that followed the rim of the Bookcliffs and I am assuming that this structure is associated with that trail.

 The flagpole is the goal for most people and they generally turn around at this point.
 I usually cut back across towards the North and hook back up to the trail.
-I continue following the trail west.
+I continue following it west.
 As you continue there is a section of the trail that branches off and heads towards a flow of “petrified looking mud”.
 The trail has had some small rocks placed on it that makes you think you need to follow the section that heads towards the ‘mud flow’ looking area.
 You can go that way and explore that area because it is a rather interesting feature.

 From the gate the trail continues to follow the base of Mt.
 Lincoln as it gradually drops to the canyon floor.
-Approximately ¼ mile past the gate the single track trail turns into a washed out two track then eventually connects at the bottom of the canyon with a nice fairly maintained gravel road.
+Approximately ¼ mile past the gate the single track turns into a washed out two track then eventually connects at the bottom of the canyon with a nice fairly maintained gravel road.
 If you feel adventurous and have time you can turn left and follow the road back up the backside of the Bookcliffs where you can explore deeper into Coal Canyon and eventually end up on Mt.
 Garfield.

 Turning right onto the road allows you to follow the normally dry creek bed as the road weaves its’ way down the creek bottom.
 This portion of the trail was a little drab for me, as I’ve stated on other pages I don’t care much for just walking down roads.